nishidy/cpee/README.md

 # Purpose
 This is to run cp command and backup files with log message at the same time.
 This is like `tee` command which shows and saves an output to a file together.
-The goal of thie `cpee` is to be alias of cp command.
+The goal of this `cpee` is to be alias for cp command.

-`cpee` has git-log-like feature to read the past logs you copied.
-Several functions help you not to forget leaving logs etc.
+`cpee` has git-log-like feature to read the past logs you copied by giving subcommand `read` or `show`.
+You can get only head of the log by `head`.
+Several functions help you not to forget leaving logs, etc.